 The Sacrament of Holy Confession is good for the health and salvation of the soul and body.
 For long-term, good, physical health, regular visits to the family doctor are appropriate.
 Likewise, care for our souls is a necessity.
 If it is your desire to receive the Eucharist at Great and Holy PASCHA, then please make every effort to care for your soul and have confession at least once during Great Lent.

 Lenten potluck meals shall be served after Presanctified Liturgies on Wednesday evenings during Great Lent.

-Today's Coffee Hour: Team 2.
-Thank you.
-Next Week: Team 3.
+Today's Coffee Hour: Team 4.
+Next Week: Potluck.